coldbox-modules/cborm/readme.md

 [![Build Status](https://travis-ci.org/ColdBox/cbox-cborm.svg?branch=development)](https://travis-ci.org/ColdBox/cbox-cborm)

-#WELCOME TO THE ColdBox ORM Module
+#Welcome To The ColdBox ORM Module

 This module provides you with several enhancements when interacting with the ColdFusion ORM via Hibernate.
 It provides you with virtual service layers,